-- it is ready-to-eat - it has an extended shelf life at refrigeration temperatures - it is susceptible to post-process contamination or has received no listericidal processing - Product characteristics support the growth of L. monocytogenes to levels that can present a risk to consumers.
+- it is ready to eat - it has an extended shelf life at refrigeration temperatures - it is susceptible to post-process contamination or has received no listericidal processing - product characteristics support the growth of L. monocytogenes to levels that can present a risk to consumers.

-Control of L. monocytogenes in ready-to-eat foods includes:
+Control of L. monocytogenes in RTE foods includes: